openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-user-suite/flight-desktop/prepare.md

 ## Preparing a Type

-To prepare a new session type, use the command `flight desktop prepare <type>` (preparing will automatically install any required application and support files, if these dependencies have been installed manually then a desktop session can be checked for verfication with `flight desktop verify <type>`).
+To prepare a new session type, use the command `flight desktop prepare <type>` (preparing will automatically install any required application and support files, if these dependencies have been installed manually then a desktop session can be checked for verification with `flight desktop verify <type>`).
 Once enabled, users can start a new session using the command `flight desktop start <type>`.

 !!! note
     The `prepare` command is only available to the `root` user as it requires installation of packages